 - 47 people were on or near the island when the volcano erupted - 24 Australians, nine from the US, five Kiwis, four Germans, two Chinese, two from UK and one from Malaysia

-Two more Australians have been confirmed dead following the devastating White Island volcano eruption, bringing the total number of Australians killed in the disaster to seven.
+Three more Australians have been confirmed dead following the devastating White Island volcano eruption, bringing the total number of Australians killed in the disaster to seven.

 • White Island eruption: The dead, the missing and the injured

 • White Island eruption: Emergency doctor describes 'war zone' horror at hospital

 • White Island eruption: Blow for body retrieval - volcanic tremor 'significantly increased'

 • Whakaari/White Island eruption: Inside a burns unit in the days after a disaster

 "On the 9th of December 2019, we were devastated by the news that three of our friends were visiting White Island on a shore excursion during the time of the eruption.

 "Some time later, we discovered that two of our friends, Richard Elzer and Karla Mathews, were still on the island.
 We have been advised that there are no signs of life on the island.